sabkad/copy-w3.css-FashionBlog-Template/README.md

 1. This website has several entries with each having a comment section which shows up and hides when clicking the "Replies" button.
    For me it was a challange to find a way to show/hide a comment section of the one chosen entry.
 It was weird to add event listeners for each object, of course.
    So eventually I ended up with one trivial solution in which I'm not sure.
 But it worked.
 So lets leave it that way for now.
-2. Clicking the Like button on the original demo changes its content from "Like" to "Liked", however, it was impossible to cancel your action.
+2. Clicking the Like button on the original demo changes its content from "Like" to "Liked", however, it is impossible to cancel your action.
    I made up some dubious script, and God knows is it legal to make it that way.
 3. I still can't make an absolute copy of a design.
 It always has some tiny differences.
 4. I think I relatively improved my code organization.
 It definitely looks more understandable.
 I hope..